AgnostiqHQ/covalent/README.md

 The official documentation includes tips on getting started, high-level concepts, tutorials, and the API documentation, and more.
 To learn more, see the [Covalent documentation](https://covalent.readthedocs.io/en/latest/).

+## Troubleshooting

+Solutions to common issues can be found in the [Troubleshooting Guide](https://covalent.readthedocs.io/en/latest/).

 ## ✔️  Contributing

 To contribute to Covalent, refer to the [Contribution Guidelines](https://github.com/AgnostiqHQ/covalent/blob/master/CONTRIBUTING.md).
 We use GitHub's [issue tracking](https://github.com/AgnostiqHQ/covalent/issues) to manage known issues, bugs, and pull requests.
 Get started by forking the develop branch and submitting a pull request with your contributions.
 Improvements to the documentation, including tutorials and how-to guides, are also welcome from the community.
 For more more information on adding tutorials, check the [Tutorial Guidelines](https://github.com/AgnostiqHQ/covalent/blob/master/doc/TUTORIAL_GUIDELINES.md) Participation in the Covalent community is governed by the [Code of Conduct](https://github.com/AgnostiqHQ/covalent/blob/master/CODE_OF_CONDUCT.md).